 I am using the baby oil, Listerine, and water as my dog itches all the time.
 I want to know how often do I use it?
 Thank you.

 A better solution to the itching would be to find out what's causing it.
 Your dog may have food allergies (wheat, corn & soy are common), and no amount of bathing him will stop the itch.
-You can also try giving your dog cod liver oil.
-Great overall skin conditioner.
-Hope this helps.

 I heard something about using Listerine to help get rid of fleas.
 Yesterday I got the Listerine and now I can't find the article.
 Can someone help?